A computer worm is a type of malicious software that self-replicates, infecting other computers while remaining active on infected systems.

 As much as possible, look for vendors with SOC 2 assurance and develop a third-party risk management framework and cybersecurity risk assessment process.
 If you're not sure where to start, see our vendor risk assessment template and learn to plan your vendor security questionnaire.

-Consider investing in a tool to automate vendor risk management, monitor your third-party risk and internal security posture.
+Consider investing in a tool to automate vendor risk management and monitor your internal security posture.

 Detecting a computer worm can be difficult, but there are some common symptoms: